-With proper network segmentation in place, an attacker cannot access resources across the entire network in a uninhibited manner, this being due to the restrictive access control lists and other policies limiting or preventing interaction between segments.
-Within a properly segmented and controlled network, should a malicious actor breach a DMZ (public facing) server, they would be unable to access sensitive data and systems that are isolated within the most protected segments without having to breach multiple other devices in their path.
+With proper network segmentation in place, an attacker cannot access resources across the network in an uninhibited manner, this being due to the restrictive access control lists and other policies limiting or preventing interaction between segments.
+Within a properly segmented and controlled network, should a malicious actor breach a DMZ (public-facing) server, they would be unable to access sensitive data and systems that are isolated within the most protected segments without having to breach multiple other devices in their path.
 Those sensitive IT assets would remain protected behind additional layers of firewalls and security.
 Ultimately, network segmentation plays a key role, if not the most important role, in ensuring that your confidential data remain confidential.

-If your organization is required to comply with cybersecurity mandates, proper network segmentation is likely not an even optional, it is almost definitely required.
+If your organization is required to comply with cybersecurity mandates, proper network segmentation is likely not even optional, it is almost definitely required.
 As breaches continue to occur and as malicious actors continue to successfully social engineer organizations regulatory bodies continue to further increase the number and types of cybersecurity requirements.

 Here are a few of the mandates and regulations that require network segmentation:

-NIST SP 800-53
+- NIST SP 800-53 Rev

-NIST SP 800-171
+- NIST SP 800-171

-NIST Cybersecurity Framework (CSF)
+- NIST Cybersecurity Framework (CSF)

-Cybersecurity Maturity Model Certification (CMMC)
+- Cybersecurity Maturity Model Certification (CMMC)

-International Traffic in Arms Regulations (ITAR)
+- International Traffic in Arms Regulations (ITAR)

-Defense Federal Acquisition Regulation Supplement (DFARS)
+- Defense Federal Acquisition Regulation Supplement (DFARS)

-Health Insurance Portability and Accountability Act (HIPAA)
+- Health Insurance Portability and Accountability Act (HIPAA)

-Payment Card Industry Data Security Standard (PCI DSS)
+- Payment Card Industry Data Security Standard (PCI DSS Compliance)

 How is Network Segmentation Achieved?

 The first step in any network segmentation effort should be an inventory and classification of all IT assets and the data that they contain.
 This should be followed by a risk assessment of those assets (physical and virtual).
-The organization will also need to assess the access requirements of each individual or personnel role in within the company.
-This is key step to ensure that access to segments is granted on a need-to-know and need-to-access basis; thereby, ensuring the integrity of each segment and continuing to reduce the attack surface.
-This also helps reduce social engineering risks by ensuring that only properly trained staff have access to the most sensitive resources.
+The organization will also need to assess the access requirements of each individual or personnel role within the company.
+This is a key step to ensure that access to segments is granted on a need-to-know and need-to-access basis; thereby, ensuring the integrity of each segment and continuing to reduce the attack surface.
+This also helps reduce social engineering risks by ensuring that only properly trained staff has access to the most sensitive resources.
 In all, these steps are crucial to ensuring that the logical resource groupings, which will make up the segments, are accurate in their lines of separation and there are no “bleed points” through which sensitive data could be lost.

-Temptation to skip these early steps is often driven by a desire to “become compliant” sooner, to demonstrate faster forward progress, or to relieve the discomfort of feeling overwhelmed by the task at hand.
+The temptation to skip these early steps is often driven by a desire to “become compliant” sooner, to demonstrate faster forward progress, or to relieve the discomfort of feeling overwhelmed by the task at hand.
 Yet, it is impossible to properly segment a network without first understanding the network composition in its entirety.
 By dedicating the necessary resources to the inventory and risk assessment steps, an organization can expect a smoother transition to an effectively segmented network.